Haru0401/guvi-task/README.md

 - **Additional pointers:** Risk factors, prevention, and treatment

 The generated blog content might include an introduction, key points on risk factors, prevention methods, and treatment options, all structured in a coherent format.

+##BioMistral Medical RAG Chatbot
+##Overview
+The BioMistral Medical RAG Chatbot is designed to answer medical queries by leveraging a Retrieval-Augmented Generation (RAG) approach, combining the BioMistral Open Source LLM and PubMedBert embedding model for accurate responses based on biomedical literature.

+##Technologies Used
+##BioMistral-7B:
+Open-source language model for medical text generation.
+##PubMedBert:
+Embedding model for biomedical texts.
+##Langchain:
+Framework for language model applications.